NurseQ/Programming-and-Scripting-Project/PROJECT.md

 ![Scatter plot sepal width](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/Images/Scatter%20sepal%20width.png)

 **Figure 5** - Scatter plot of the Iris Setosa, plotting petal length on the x axis and petal width on the y axis .
 It is expected that further anlysis will use similar plots and placing the flower species in the same graph.
+The code is in [setosa.py](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/setosa.py).

 ![petal length vs width](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/Images/Scatter%20plot%20petal%20length%20vs%20width.png)